laboon/ebook/text/98_glossary_of_terms.md

 __Acceptance testing__: Testing by an end user, customer, or other independent personnel to verify that the system can be accepted for use.

+__Accessibility error__: An error resulting from a user employing a non-standard input or output device, where the system is not usable for those who do not access the system using "standard" devices.

 __Active attack__: In __security testing__, an attack on a system which causes some changes to the system, such as adding a program or modifying data in a database.

 __All-pairs testing__: Another term for __pairwise testing__.